mongodb/docs-app-services/source/includes/warn-terminate-sync-client-reset.rst

-.. warning:: Re-enabling Terminated Sync requires Client Reset
+.. warning:: Re-enabling Sync Requires Client Reset

    When you terminate and re-enable Atlas Device Sync, clients can no longer sync data due to a client reset error.